Android-for-Python/Android-for-Python-Users/README.md

 The MediaStore is a database, not a file system.
 The MediaStore is organized based on multiple root directories.
 For example 'Music', 'Movies', 'Pictures', 'Documents', and 'Downloads'.

 The MediaStore files are accessed using a *content uri*, not a file path.
 Python requires a file path to access a file, not a content uri.
-So **Python apis such as fopen() will fail**.
+So **Python apis such as fopen(), which depend on a file path, will fail**.
 Content uris are obtained from Android OS apis, for example in the MediaStore api.
 See the [MediaStore documentation](https://developer.android.com/training/data-storage/shared/media).

 "Are you telling me I can't ....?", I'm explaining that Android shared storage is different from our expectations of a POSIX file system, evolve or die out.